xiaosheep01/SAAPS/README.md

 saaps -i your/Seq/Matrix/path -sr your/IC/Result/path -smin ICmin -smax ICmax -o your/output/path
 ```

-**Code explaination**:During the Onehot encoding process, the `Seq_Matrix.csv` file from the polymorphism analysis in the previous step and the `Shannon_IC_Result.csv` file from the information entropy calculation need to be passed in.
+**Code explanation**:During the Onehot encoding process, the `Seq_Matrix.csv` file from the polymorphism analysis in the previous step and the `Shannon_IC_Result.csv` file from the information entropy calculation need to be passed in.
 If only the sites within the threshold range need to be converted, You can use `-smin` and `-smax` to set the IC threshold range.
 In the Onehot encoding step, the software automatically generates 4 files: `OneHot-Original.csv`, `One-Hot-ConciseMatrix.csv`, `OneHot-Transform.csv`, and `One-Hot-ForIntersect.csv`.

 **OneHot-Original.csv**: a table of polymorphic loci selected according to the IC threshold range and used for onehot encoding.
 The file content is shown as follows (part) :